kallisons/CodeEcologyJournals/README.md

 ----------------------
 #### Graph
 Figure 1 was made using R. To recreate the graph in Figure 1, paste the following commands into a unix shell.
 The commands assume that the current directory is the CodeEcologyJournals folder.
-The graph will be saved in the Graphs folder.
+The code in AnalyzeJournalInfo.R makes a directory called Graphs in the CodeEcologyJournals folder where the graph created by the code is saved.

 Change directory: